ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Error generates after extended use of {{site.data.keyword.lakehouse_short}} Assistant
+{: #known_issue24179}

+After using watsonx.data Assistant for an extended period, it generates the following error.
+`There is an error with the message you just sent, but feel free to ask me something else.`

+**Workaround:** Reload the browser.

 ## Unable to re-register SAL after removing the existing registration
 {: #known_issue28222}